5 ways to practise your English in Madrid

 Here are some basic tips and ideas which should help you get started:

-While online apps probably help help you develop much fluency, they are a great way to learn/reinforce vocabulary and can teach you how to construct basic sentences by yourself and most of them are free, although some can be quite expensive.
+While online apps probably won’t help you to develop much fluency, they are a great way to learn/reinforce vocabulary and can teach you how to construct basic sentences by yourself and most of them are free, although some can be quite expensive.

 2. Read tourist info in English

 The great thing about learning English in Madrid is that because there is so much tourism here, you’ll see signs and information translated into English almost everywhere you go.
 Really take note of these and try to understand and remember what is written in order to get more used to reading and thinking in English without having to rely so much on Spanish translations.